veronica242001/MedicalOffice/README.md

 # Medical Office :computer:
 This is my final project for Adobe Java DevCamp 2022.

-I have developed an application that facilitates the management of appointments in a medical office.
+I developed an application that facilitates the management of appointments in a medical office.

 # Java DevCamp sessions: